RobertLorenz/calculate-due-date/README.md

-## EMARSYS Homework - Due Date Calculator
+## Due Date Calculator

 ## Overview
-The Due Date Calculator is a Java-based command-line tool made for a homework assignment for Emarsys.
+The Due Date Calculator is a Java-based command-line tool.
 This application calculates due dates and times based on user input, taking into account working hours and working days.

 ## Key Features
 - **Submission Date and Time**: Users input the submission date and time in the format "YYYY-MM-DD HH:mm."